Our aims and commitments to clients are:

 HMRC and other regulatory authorities.

-We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
+We require all third parties to whom we transfer data to respect the security of families personal data and to treat it in accordance with the law.
 They are only allowed to process your personal data on our instructions.

-Protecting your data is important to us and we have put in place security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+Protecting data relating to families is important to us and we have put in place security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.